Quarzum/Quarzum/docs/readme.md

 # Quarzum docs

 This document contain everything you need to know about the Quarzum programming language.
-If you want to learn more about programming in Quarzum, or you want to help the Quarzum developement, keep reading:
+If you want to learn more about programming in Quarzum, or you want to help the Quarzum developement, keep reading.
+To know the basics of what is Quarzum see the [get started file](./get-started.md).

 ## Design